allyraza/fa16web/README.md

 To add an event, add to the list in `assets/js/events.js`.
 If it's a repeating event, specify a start and end time and the the day of the week (in the `dow` field; numbered with Monday as 1).
-The color scheme I used was the main color (`#3B7EA1`) as the background for lecture, section, and OH.
-The secondary color (`#C4820E`) is for exams, review sessions, and so on.
+The color scheme I used was the main color (`#3B7EA1`) as the background for lecture and section.
+The secondary color (`#8C3C5A`) is for OH.
+The tertiary color (`#C4820E`) is for exams, review sessions, and so on.
 If the event is not repeating, then the start and end fields must also have dates, not just times.